preciofishbone/OmniaDocs/document-management/administrator/settings/index.rst

 .. image:: retention-tab.png

-A new tab is also added in the settings - Document Termination - where all documents with expired Retention will be listed:
+A new tab is also added for Document Management - Document Termination - where all documents with expired Retention will be listed:

 .. image:: document-termination.png